frictionlessdata/datapackage-render-js/README.md

   console.log(html);
 });

+// Render a "view"

+// At the moment we only support vega-lite views (vega coming soon)

+// Integration with Data Package is via a resource property on vega-lite data
+// property.
+At runtime the Data Package resource data is injected into the
+// vega vis.
+(Proper documentation coming soon)

+// for a good example usage see dprender function in cli.js

 var dp = new DataPackage('path-to-datapackage');
 var viewIndex = 0;
 render.renderView(dp, viewIndex)
   .then(function(vegaView) {
     // do something with vegaView object ...
   });

-// for a good example usage see dprender function in cli.js
 ```

 ## Command Line

 ```
-dprender html <path-to-data-package>
+// will write html output to stdout dprender html <path-to-data-package>

-dprender view <path-to-data-package>
+// will write png output to stdout dprender view <path-to-data-package>
 ```

 ## Research